 • You may have many visitors you have not seen for years.
 While you would, of course, like to spend time catching up, you also need to attend to each of the guests.
 So, it would be good to ask those friends to visit you after the funeral.
 This will help you catch up on old times and support your grieving process.

 • Often, a sticky subject at a funeral is the cause of death.
 If you want to avoid this question, it is helpful to put the cause of death in the obituary.
 However, you will need to have some sort of answer prepared, as people will ask anyway.
 Despite our culture of over-sharing, you do not have to elaborate.
 Period.

 • After the funeral, it is customary to send thank you notes to people who have helped you manage funeral details, sent flowers, contributed memorials, prepared meals and performed household tasks while you were distracted.
-(It is not necessary to send notes to visitors.)
+It is not necessary to send notes to visitors.
 Try to send the notes within two weeks of the funeral.
-And while personal notes are appreciated, friends and relatives certainly appreciate that you have a lot going on.
+While personal notes are appreciated, friends and relatives certainly appreciate that you have a lot going on in your life.

 • If flowers or memorial contributions are made by a group, you should try to thank each contributor individually.
 If this is not possible, send one note to the leader of the group and ask for the note to be shared at an appropriate time.

 • A personal note should be sent to the clergy who provided spiritual support.
 This note should be separate from any honorarium or offering.

 • Each pallbearer should receive a personal note thanking them for their final service to your loved one.